Emilio Carranza: Aviation records

 Carranza was known to have set a number of aviation records.
-In 1927 he made the first non-stop flight from Mexico City to Juarez (1200 miles).
+In 1927 he made the first non-stop flight from Mexico City to Ciudad Juárez (1200 miles).
 While in Sonora, he crashed and his face had to be reassembled with platinum screws.
-At age 22, on May 24–25, 1928, he set the record for the third longest non-stop solo flight by flying 1,575 miles (3000 km) from San Diego, California to Mexico City in 18.5 h.
+At age 22, on May 24–25, 1928, he set the record for the third-longest non-stop solo flight by flying 1,575 miles (3000 km) from San Diego, California, to Mexico City in 18.5 hours.
 His safe arrival completed the longest non-stop flight by a Mexican.
 He was greeted by Plutarco Calles, then President of Mexico.

 US Goodwill Flight

 Washington DC

-In 1928, he became a national hero when he was selected to undertake a goodwill flight from Valbuena Airfield in Mexico City to Washington, D.C. in response to the previous year's flight between the two capitals by Charles Lindbergh.
-He received the plane on May 20 from the factory.
-After a number of short practice flights in Tampico, Mexico to test gasoline and maintaining altitude, Emilio was ready for his distance flight.
-Flying his plane The Mexico Excelsior, a Ryan Brougham similar to the Spirit of St. Louis, Carranza reached Washington, D.C on June 12, 1928, after a forced landing in Mooresville, North Carolina.
-The reason for the forced landing was fog.
-The goodwill flight was partially financed by Charles Lindbergh who contributed $1200 to help finance the flight.
+In 1928, he became a national hero when he was selected to undertake a goodwill flight from Valbuena Airfield in Mexico City to Washington, D.C., in response to the previous year's flight between the two capitals by Charles Lindbergh.
+He received the airplane on May 20 from the factory.
+After a number of short practice flights in Tampico, to test gasoline and maintaining altitude, Emilio was ready for his distance flight.
+Flying his plane The Mexico Excelsior, a Ryan Brougham similar to the Spirit of St. Louis, Carranza reached Washington, D.C., on June 12, 1928, after a forced landing in Mooresville, North Carolina due to fog.

+The goodwill flight was partially financed by Charles Lindbergh who contributed $1,200.
 The American Syrian Federation also contributed financial assistance to pay for the flight.
-However, the bulk of the money for the good-will flight came from a public collection in Mexico. $25,000 was raised for his trip.
+However, the bulk of the money for the good-will flight came from a public collection of $25,000 in Mexico.

-At Bolling Field, he was greeted by Acting Secretary of State Robert Olds, Mexican Ambassador Miguel Tellez, other dignitaries and spectators.
-The next day, he had lunch with U.S. President Calvin Coolidge whom hosted the aviator at the Pan American Union.
-According to the New York Times, the two had to have lunch there because The White House larder was empty due to the first family's impending departure for a vacation.
+At Bolling Field, he was greeted by Acting Secretary of State Robert Olds, Mexican Ambassador Miguel Téllez, other dignitaries and spectators.
+The next day, he had lunch with U.S. President Calvin Coolidge, who hosted the aviator at the Pan American Union.
+According to The New York Times, the two had to have lunch there because The White House larder was empty due to the first family's impending departure for a vacation.
 While in Washington, he placed a wreath on the Tomb of the Unknown Soldier.